Plastic Surgery Interactive / Ocbody.com is a Community Service of Orange County California Plastic Surgeon John Di Saia MD

 Prior to Mastectomy and Immediate Implant Reconstruction-stage I 8 months after Mastectomy and Immediate Implant Reconstruction-stage I 2 months after Nipple-Areolar Reconstruction- Stage II

 This young woman had an early invasive breast cancer.
 She chose mastectomy and wished an immediate reconstruction with as little as possible opposite breast surgery.
 She was neither a smoker nor a diabetic and it was not predicted that she would need post-operative radiation therapy.
-A skin-sparing mastectomy was performed after which a small breast implant was placed.
+A skin-sparing mastectomy was performed by her general surgeon after which Dr D placed a small breast implant.
 This is sometimes possible in patients with healthy skin following mastectomy A year later, she chose to have nipple-areolar reconstruction, an outpatient operation.

 Tissue Expansion Technique